-6 Mining in Malawi, 17 June 2014. http://mininginmalawi.com/2014/06/17/mining-on-mutharikas-agenda-malawis-new-president-opens-45th-session-of-parliament/
+&lt;sup>6 Mining in Malawi, 17 June 2014. http://mininginmalawi.com/2014/06/17/mining-on-mutharikas-agenda-malawis-new-president-opens-45th-session-of-parliament/

-• Any other information of relevance to Validation.
+Any other information of relevance to Validation.

 A country visit took place on 22-26 October 2018.
-All meetings took place in the capital Lilongwe, with the exception of a conference call meeting with the Independent Administrator.
-The secretariat met with the multi-stakeholder group and its members, and other key stakeholders, including stakeholder groups that are represented on, but not directly participating in, the multi-stakeholder group.
+All meetings took place in the capital Lilongwe.
+The secretariat met with the multi-stakeholder group and its members, the Independent Administrator and other key stakeholders, including stakeholder groups that are represented on, but not directly participating in, the multi-stakeholder group.
 In addition to meeting with the MSG as a group, the Secretariat met with its constituent parts (government, companies and civil society) either individually or in constituency groups, with appropriate protocols to ensure that stakeholders can freely express their views and that requests for confidentially are respected.